anierajjs/student_records/README.md

 # student_records
 with a SQL database included.

-> This document provides an overview of the system and its functionalities.
-The system is designed to manage student accounts, record student performance, and allow users with appropriate access to perform various actions such as adding or editing student accounts and records.
+> This repository contains a system for managing student accounts and recording student performance.
+It provides various functionalities for users with appropriate access, such as adding or editing student accounts and records.

 # User Roles
 *	Professor (admin)